-An Informal Consultation was submitted to USFWS on 4/2/2024 and Concurrence Letter was received on 5/22/2024.
-The Service acknowledges receipt of the NE DKey consistency letter for the Puerto Rican broad-winged hawk and Puerto Rican sharp-shinned hawk.
-However, since ground disturbance will occur, it was determined that the proposed project "May affect but is not likely to adversely affect" (NLAA) for the Puerto Rican boa.
+An Informal Consultation was submitted to USFWS on 4/4/2024 and concurrence was received on 5/29/2024.
+PRDOH determined and USFWS concurred that the proposed project may affect but is not likely to adversely affect (NLAA) Puerto Rican harlequin butterfly since the project area has been used for agricultural purposes for the past 30 years.